• Skip to primary navigation

 If you plan to take your cake out of the pan, let it sit on a cooling rack in the pan for 10 minutes first, then carefully unmold.

-Tip: I ran a thin spatula gently between the cake and the pan and then shook it gently into my hand over a cooling rack.
+Tip: I ran a thin spatula gently between the cake and the pan and then shook it gently into my hand over a wire rack.
+Leave it to cool on the cooling rack and then store in an airtight container until you’re ready to use it.

 For the salted caramel sauce you’ll want to check out Sally’s Baking Addiction for the full recipe, but here are the highlights so you can see how easy it is: